allan-bonadio/squishy_electron_4/bugs.md

 #  bugs and wishlist items for Squishy Electron

-- Find a replacement for CreateReactApp - no longer supported
+- Find a replacement for CreateReactApp - no longer supported:
+	** - Vite, seems comparable complexity to CRA
+	* *- Next.js, more complex.
+Does server side rendering & SEO stuff
+	- Remix, similar to Next, but different.
+	- Gatsby, uses GraphQL
+	- Expo, has it’s own templating language
+	For squish, I don't need a server so I think Vite is best (say veet)

 ## Control Panel